 - Gently press down and give a half turn of the muddler.

 - Release and continue this motion until the produce is sufficiently muddled.
 This will generally take about 4 to 6 turns.

 - Don't muddle in a shaker that has a plastic bottom because they are prone to cracking, even under the lightest of pressure.

-- Muddle before adding ice or you are just crushing ice, potentially over diluting the drink, and not properly muddling the ingredients that need it.
+- Muddle before adding ice or you are just crushing ice and potentially over diluting the drink.
+Also, the ingredients you intend to muddle will not be properly muddled.
 This is sometimes called the "Portland muddle."